 - Sugar: Use a high-quality, specialty coarse sugar (demerara works great) and be very generous with it.
 The texture of natural sugars will give your cookies a nice bite.
 Once you sprinkle the first layer of sugar onto the dough, press it in once or twice with a rolling pin.

 - Baking: Once your cookies are rolled and cut, bake them right away to prevent the butter from melting at room temperature.
 Yes, they will melt in the oven, but you want to give your cold cookies a blast of heat versus allowing them to melt on your counter.
 Trust me, the texture difference is significant.

 - Use High Temperature: Piggybacking off the previous tip, palmiers need to be baked quickly and at high temperature.
 Bake them at 450℉ for 6 minutes.
-Rotate the pan to evenly distribute the heat and bake for an additional 5 minutes, or until golden brown.
+Flip the cookies and bake for an additional 5 minutes, or until golden brown.

 Palmiers are excellent cookies to be frozen and baked for later.
 However, you can only freeze them raw, not baked.

 After cutting your cookies, line them on a baking sheet and freeze.
 Remove the frozen palmiers from the baking sheet and store in an airtight container or freezer bag.
-Bake at 450℉ for 7 minutes, rotate the pan and finish them off for another 6 minutes.
+Bake at 450℉ for 7 minutes, flip them over and finish them off for another 6 minutes.

 - Place the puff pastry dough on a floured surface.
 Sprinkle it generously with sugar and run a rolling pin on it.

 - Fold over the dough into the center and repeat again until the center meets.